cdaven/noteexplorer/README.md

 The `PATH` given to NoteExplorer is the directory folder, and all subdirectories will be traversed, looking for notes.
 However, all files and directories that begin with a dot (`.`) are ignored, since they are by tradition hidden in Linux and Mac OS.

+If two or more notes use the same ID, you will get a warning.

 Yet another limitation: NoteExplorer can only read files in UTF-8.

 ## Background